Shyam963/Shyam963/README.md

 ## About Me

-I'm a Computer Science student focused on building practical AI applications.
+I'm a Information student focused on building practical AI applications.

 I work with Python, Machine Learning, Generative AI, and RAG systems, while also exploring backend development and Linux.